camunda/camunda-docs/docs/self-managed/zeebe-deployment/security/client-authorization.md

 ---

 The Zeebe Gateway supports [Camunda Identity](../../identity/what-is-identity.md)-based auth token validation.
-In Camunda Platform 8 Self-Managed Helm chart, the authentication is enabled via Camunda Identity like all other applications.
+In the Camunda Platform 8 Self-Managed Helm chart, the authentication is enabled by default via Camunda Identity like for all other applications.

 ### Camunda Identity authorization